soopyc/bfbVoteCounter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug, or bugs, whether it be small or large.
 title: ''
 labels: 'bug'
 assignees: ''